-AL = Action Level, the concentration of a constituent, which, if exceeded, triggers treatment, or other requirements, which a water system must follow CDC = The United States Centers For Disease Control EPA = The United States Environmental Protection Agency FDA = The United States Food and Drug Administration MCL = Maximum Contaminant Level, the highest level of a constituent that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-MCLG = Maximum Contaminant Level Goal, the level of a constituent in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
-MRDL = Maximum Residual Disinfection Level, the highest level of a constituent that is allowed in drinking water MRDLG = Maximum Residual Disinfection Level Goal, the level of a drinking water disinfectant in drinking water below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of the disinfectants to control microbial constituents.
-NA = None adopted ND = None detected NS = No standard pCi/L = Picocuries per liter ppb = Parts per billion, or micrograms per liter (μg/l) ppm = Parts per million, or milligrams per liter (mg/l)
+- AL = Action Level, the concentration of a constituent which, if exceeded, triggers treatment or other requirements which a water system must follow. - MCL = Maximum Contaminant Level, the highest level of a constituent that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG = Maximum Contaminant Level Goal, the level of a constituent in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - MRDL = Maximum Residual Disinfection Level, the highest level of a drinking water disinfectant that is allowed in drinking water - MRDLG = Maximum Residual Disinfection Level Goal, the level of a drinking water disinfectant in drinking water below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of using disinfectants to control microbial constituents. - CDC = United States Centers for Disease Control and Prevention - FDA = United States Food and Drug Administration - NA = None adopted ND = None detected - NS = No standard pCi/L = Picocuries per liter - ppb = Parts per billion, or micrograms per liter (μg/l) - ppm = Parts per million, or milligrams per liter (mg/l) - PWSID = Public Water System Identification